AndOslandsbotn/StreaMRAK/README.md

 For the varsin experiments
 lowlim_ntrp = 110000

-For the varsin experiments
+For the dumbell experiments
 lowlim_ntrp = 180000

-For the varsin experiments
-lowlim_ntrp = 390000
+For the double pend experiments lowlim_ntrp = 390000

 ## Note